mmcc1/LibInMemoryFileSystem/README.md

 # LibInMemoryFileSystem
 In Memory File Systems

-Contains an implementation of a cloakroom pattern with ability to backup/restore.
+Contains an implementation of a generic cloakroom pattern with ability to backup/restore.